Quan Hongchan

 Quan Hongchan (全红婵 (Quán Hóngchán); born 28 March 2007) is a Chinese diver, national champion, and Olympic champion.
-She won the gold medal at the 2020 Summer Olympics in the individual 10-metre platform event.
+At the 2020 Summer Olympics, she won the gold medal in the individual 10 metre platform event.
+At the 2024 Summer Olympics, Quan won the gold medal in the individual 10 metre platform event and, alongside teammate Chen Yuxi, also won gold in the 10 metre synchronized platform.

+Quan's dives have been notable for receiving perfect scores of 10 and producing minimal splash.
+A new phrase was created to describe her performances: "water splash disappearance technique".

+In August 2021, Quan was awarded the "Chinese Youth May Fourth Medal" by the Central Committee of the Communist Youth League and the All-China Youth Federation.
+In September, she was awarded the "National Advanced Worker and Model Worker in the National Sports System" as an athlete; in the same month, the All-China Federation of Trade Unions awarded Quan the National May Day Labor Medal.

 Early life

 Quan was born on 28 March 2007 in Mazhang District of Zhanjiang, Guangdong, China.
 She is the third of five children born to a family of farmers.

 Quan was discovered when a sports academy recruited a group of freshmen to participate in a summer camp for diving.
 Her parents were very supportive of her decision to start competitive diving.
-Hongchan's brother Quan Jinhua has said, "She liked diving the first time she tried diving.
+Her brother Quan Jinhua has said, "She liked diving the first time she tried diving.
 When we go fishing and she sees water, she likes to play in the water.
 She likes to go to the beach too."

+Quan has said that she "was not good at studying but [she] found confidence in diving."